 I am a sixth-year PhD student in the Department of Government at Harvard University.
 I study American politics, with an emphasis on religion and politics in both contemporary and historical America.
-I use text, experimental, and behavioral, data to understand how religious polarization can shape the belief systems of religious individuals.
+I use text, experimental, and behavioral data to understand how religious polarization can shape the belief systems of faithful individuals.
 I am also interested in state and local government and political geography.

 Prior to grad school, I worked in community planning and public health in Springfield, Illinois.
 I earned my MPA from the University of Illinois-Springfield in 2013 and my BA in political science and history from Illinois Wesleyan University in 2011.